Exploring Nebbiolo Through Four Historic Appellations

 Other Nebbiolo expressions worth exploring

-Image: Vineyards in Valle d'Aosta
+Image: Vineyards in Piemonte

 Nebbiolo's story extends far beyond Barolo and Barbaresco.
 Other noteworthy appellations include: